wuairc/AdventOfCode/README.md

 # AdventOfCode

+My Advent of Code solutions are written in idiomatic Kotlin, prioritizing readability and maintainability over absolute performance.

 Welcome to the Advent of Code[^aoc] Kotlin project created by [wuairc][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, wuairc is about to provide solutions for the puzzles using [Kotlin][kotlin] language.